 - A Gainax Ending is when the ending of a work makes no sense in or out of context; this trope doesn't have to be at the end.

-- The Plot Demanded This Index - Something happens to push the story because logic can't.
+- When The Plot Demanded This Index, something happens to push the story because logic can't.

 - A Noodle Incident is when the context behind something is left to the viewers' imagination.
 Here, the context is actively shown.

-- Apparently, when this Luchadore attended a high school geometry class, he got mad and start promoting Dannon Pudding cups.
+- Apparently a Luchadore attended a high school geometry class, got mad, and started promoting Dannon Pudding cups.

 - Marginal #4 has schoolboy idols making out with a bust of Pythagoras.
 Context?
 It's part of an idol competition.
 Yeah, doesn't make much sense that way either... but it's funny.

-- The generally absurd nature of One Piece makes it a frequent sufferer of this trope. e.g. "The geezer-tree and... a unicorn are having a drink!"
-And sometimes putting things in-context makes them even worse.
+- The general absurdity of One Piece makes it a frequent sufferer of this trope. e.g. "The geezer-tree and... a unicorn are having a drink!"
+And sometimes putting things in context makes them even worse.
 Except when you actually read them themselves.

 - Studio Gainax.
 If someone is trying to explain any of their series and you find yourself confused as all get out, don't worry.
 They often don't make any more sense to the person explaining them.